gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 <br>
 `12`

-Albert Einstein said: “I think the most important question facing humanity is, ‘Is the universe a friendly place?”<br>
+Albert Einstein said: “I think the most important question facing humanity is, is the universe a friendly place?”<br>

 It is to the optimist.
 It isn’t to a cynic.<br>
 The universe is what you make of it.
+You are the universe experiencing itself.

 <br>
 `13`